Covent Garden

 St Giles High Street, WC2H St Giles High Street is one of the streets of London in the WC2H postal area (St Giles)

-St Giles House, WC2B Residential block (Westminster)
+St Giles House, WC2B Residential block (Covent Garden)

 St Giles Square, WC2H St Giles Square is part of a new, post-Crossrail, development (St Giles)